nazar-r/aMessage/docs/README.md

-# TypeScript-Based Messaging App with React + NestJS + PostgreSQL
+# TypeScript-Based Messaging App With React + NestJS + PostgreSQL

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.